justmark0/plotting_tool/README.md

 # plotting_tool
-I've did this project in 2017 to plot graphs
+I did this project in 2017 to plot graphs

-This is final versionof the program.
-To plot new functions you need to modify program 😅 and compile it.
+This is the final version of the program.
+To plot new functions you need to modify the program and compile it.
 I was young so do not expect much from this project.

 Here are some examples:
 First example displays graphs: